// we did the transformation on ourselves first

 2

 Beta Launch was Janaka’s first company.
 Started in Melbourne.
-Grew to 40 people and operated across the Netherlands, Australia, Oman, and the USA.
+Grew to 40 people across the Netherlands, Australia, Oman, and the USA.
 The Colombo Stock Exchange.
 USAID CATALYZE.
-Takso.
 HAL Capital.
 120+ products.
 A decade of evidence that the old model worked.

 We were good at it.
 That’s not why we closed it.

 We closed it because the model was designed for a world where the bottleneck was access to skilled engineers.
 That world is gone.
 The bottleneck now is thinking — clear product thinking, tight specs, systems-level architecture.
 Implementation is increasingly automated.
-Access to engineering talent is no longer the constraint.
+Talent is no longer the constraint.

-A 40-person company with management overhead and a pipeline optimised for the old world is the wrong shape for this one.
-A two-founder studio with deep product craft, a rigorous spec-first process, and AI-native tools that multiply output is the right one.
+A 40-person consultancy with management overhead and a pipeline optimised for the old world is the wrong shape for this one.
+A small studio with deep product craft, a rigorous spec-first process, and an AI-native delivery stack is the right one.

 2017